amirTwenty8/guestbuddy_api_functions/TESTING.md

 > - All table layouts, guest lists, and summaries are created for each individual event

 > **Important**:
+> - **Event ID**: Event IDs are always auto-generated as UUIDs and cannot be provided in the request
 > - Replace `YOUR_COMPANY_ID` with a valid company ID from your Firestore database
 > - All IDs in `tableLayouts`, `categories`, `clubCardIds`, and `eventGenre` must be valid document IDs from their respective collections
 > - The function will fetch the names from these documents and store both IDs and names in the event